ShahmeerAli/WeatherApp/README.md

 This app has been made to display the current city temperature.
 You can also search for a location.
-This app uses Alarm manager to send notifications to the user too NOTABLE THINGS:
+This app uses Alarm manager to send notifications to the user too.

+NOTABLE THINGS:
 RETROFIT,
 GSON,